jessonfoo/p001/week_1/1_Get_Started/README.md

 Welcome to Phase 0 Week 1!
 We are starting with web basics (HTML & CSS) and introducing you to Phase 0 process.

-## Learning Objectives
+## Learning Competencies
-Each challenge has learning objectives that describe what you should be able to do by the end of the lesson.
+Each challenge has Learning Competencies that describe what you should be able to do by the end of the lesson.
 Use these objectives to assess your understanding.
-You will reflect on the learning objectives and material in each challenge.
+You will reflect on the Learning Competencies and material in each challenge.

 ## Purpose